 The relief is very elaborate and it shows a high degree of skill.
-This could be acquired only through the carving of many reliefs; although some other poorly done reliefs have been found near the village, this one is unique in a vast part of the tableland.
+This could be acquired only through the carving of many reliefs; although some other poorly done reliefs have been found near the village, this one is unique in this part of the tableland (in the north-western one there is another gigantic relief surrounding a rock-cut tomb).
 It is likely that other reliefs were destroyed by the Byzantines during their campaigns to eradicate the ancient gods or by the Arabs during their raids.
 This relief was spared: it would have been a bad omen to destroy a scene portraying fruit and crops being bestowed on mankind.

 Roma Havuzu (pool/tank)

-According to archaeologists the aqueduct was built by Emperor Caracalla (211-17 AD).
-It started some four miles to the east of Tyana.
+According to archaeologists the aqueduct was built by Emperor Caracalla.
 Spring waters were collected in a rectangular basin which was decorated with finely moulded white stones.
 Water started its journey towards Tyana in an underground conduit.

 A former church and the inscription on its side

 The presence in Bor of a relatively large building which once was a church brings to memory the so called Cappadocian Greeks.
 While the Greek-speaking people of western Anatolia maintained close contacts with other Greek-speaking groups (either those living in today's Greece or in Constantinople and Smyrna) those living in Cappadocia were isolated.
 Over time their language absorbed Turkish expressions.
 At the same time it retained words and syntax structures of Ancient Greek which were abandoned by mainstream Greek communities.
-Even the aesthetic aspect of the inscription shown above seems to have been influenced by Muslim art because it is a relief rather than being carved (see a similar (bilingual) inscription - opens in another window/wikipedia image at Sinop).
+Even the aesthetic aspect of the inscription shown above seems to have been influenced by Muslim art because it is a relief rather than a carving.

-The best way to approach Eski Gumus is .. from above.
+Hamilton did not actually see Eski Gumus which was discovered in the second half of the XXth century, but his description of a nearby rock-cut town fits that of Eski Gumus.
+The best way to approach it is ... from above.
 A flat rock with a view over the oasis of Nigde does not show any hint of the presence of the old village until one unexpectedly arrives on the edge of a large square hole cut out of the rock.

 Details of the courtyard